What is meant by trackday ?

 – open pitlane : each driver can enter the track when he wants throughout the day (except if there are already too many cars on the track).

-– session/series/groups/stints : each driver is assigned to a group (e.g.: group 1 = rookies, group 2 = advanced or group 1 = road homologated GTs, group 2 = racing cars, group 3 = formulas/karts) and he has to drive in the time slots assigned to his group (approx. 20 to 40 minutes of driving per session).
+– session/series/groups/stints : each driver is assigned to a group (e.g.: group 1 = rookies, group 2 = advanced or group 1 = road homologated GTs, group 2 = racing cars, group 3 = formulas/karts) and he has to drive in the time slots assigned to his group (approx. 5 to 7 sessions of 20 to 40 min. per day).

 GENERAL TERMS OF PARTICIPATION

 – have registered for the day by completing the appropriate forms and paying for the registration fee

 – have signed the release of liability towards the organizer and the circuit

 – except in exceptional cases, be at least 18 years of age and have a valid driver’s license

 – wear a full-face helmet or jet, made for car or motorcycle, CE homologated

 – wear appropriate clothing * (ideal : gloves, boots, overall)

 – participate in the drivers’ briefing and have received the wristband to enter the track